-After giving further effect to the sale of 6,578,950 shares of common stock in this offering at an assumed initial public offering price of \$19.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been \$228.7 million, or \$6.63 per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$2.50 per share to our existing stockholders and immediate dilution of \$12.37 per share to new investors in this offering.
+After giving further effect to the sale of 7,869,566 shares of common stock in this offering at the initial public offering price of \$20.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been \$258.8 million, or \$7.23 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$3.10 per share to our existing stockholders and immediate dilution of \$12.77 per share to new investors in this offering.
 We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock in this offering.